“Do not look at the ground for your next step; greatness lies with those that look to the horizon.”Norweigan proverb

 December, January, and February are the coldest months in Norway, with temps often below freezing.
 The tourist traffic during these months is relatively low due to the harsh winters.
 However, it is the best time to visit Norway for travelers interested in snow activities, a lovely ski retreat, a cruise along the coast to chase the Northern lights, or even visiting the major cities such as Oslo and Bergen.
 It would help if you planned for extreme cold.
 The winds are remarkable there.
 Layers, heavy winter coats, lined boots, snow poles, and any winter accessory you can imagine taking with you.

-The weather and temps with a country this length can vary dramatically.
+The weather and temps in a country this length can vary dramatically.
 It is not possible to summarize it in one of two temperature charts.
 Look up where you will go and plan accordingly.

 Our Favorite Norway Resources

 This resource section contains some Amazon affiliate links.
 If you use these links to buy something, we may earn a small commission at no additional cost to you.
 Thank you!

 Norway was a single-country trip taken by Joelle with her husband in early 2020.
 The trip was some land time in Oslo and Bergen, then a 14-day Bergen to Kirkenes to Bergen traditional postal mail ferry route on Hurtigruten.
 The goal is to seek the Northern Lights during the Norway winter.
 The Hurtigruten Ferry makes 32 stops from large cities to tiny villages.
 A lot of research went into this trip by Joelle and Ryan, helping a bit.
 We had great resources within Hurtigruten but also found some excellent travel guides, which we note below.

 Full disclosure, we are huge Rick Steve fans; it will be rare to recommend one of his wonderful guides.
 Norway doesn’t have a dedicated full guide but this snapshot guide.
 Easier to carry and still full of good info.
 We love his travel style and perspective.
 His off-the-beaten-path approach and his independent travel philosophy match well with how we travel.
 The guides never disappoint.
 This book cut into our suitcase and was a fantastic resource.
 Find this must-have guide here.